 Cinnamon also smells good and isn’t toxic to pets or humans.

-• RESTAURANT QUALITY: McCormick Culinary Ground Cinnamon is a culinary-grade, pure ground cinnamon perfect for back-of-house use in restaurants and...
+- RESTAURANT QUALITY: McCormick Culinary Ground Cinnamon is a culinary-grade, pure ground cinnamon perfect for use in restaurants and bakeries; this...

 Peppermint Oil

 Ants don’t like strong smells, and peppermint oil is potent!
-Placing cotton balls with peppermint oil on them can get rid of ants as well as deter them in the first place.
+Placing cotton balls scented with peppermint oil can get rid of ants and deter them in the first place.

 Vinegar + Water